alejandropl94/biotec/README.md

 ## LICENSE

-Dolibarr is released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).
+Pineapple is released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).

-See the [COPYING](https://github.com/Dolibarr/dolibarr/blob/develop/COPYING) file for a full copy of the license.
+See the [COPYING](https://github.com/Pineapple/dolibarr/blob/develop/COPYING) file for a full copy of the license.

 Other licenses apply for some included dependencies.
-See [COPYRIGHT](https://github.com/Dolibarr/dolibarr/blob/develop/COPYRIGHT) for a full list.
+See [COPYRIGHT](https://github.com/Pineapple/dolibarr/blob/develop/COPYRIGHT) for a full list.

 ## INSTALLING